huijing/slides/58-cssconf-2019/README.md

 When I started building stuff on the web, I quickly realised that aligning stuff horizontally was way more straightforward than aligning stuff vertically.
 So I started thinking about why that was.

 Historically, web technologies started out from text document beginnings.
 And a lot of the initial HTML tags and CSS properties focused mainly on text formatting for languages that were laid out horizontally top-to-bottom.

-And ever since designers and developers realised the web could be used for more than just academic paper format layouts, they have been complaining about how hard it is to do layout on the web.
-And I don’t blame them.
-For a long time, it was hard to layout anything resembling the gorgeous designs our print counterparts could achieve on posters and in magazines.

-Today my main goal is to share with everyone what I learned about modern CSS layouts while I was building them and inspecting them with DevTools throughout the process.
-I do hope that there will at least be one thing that you find useful out of all this.
+So boxes on the web behaved similarly, but that was clearly insufficient for what most designers and developers had in mind doing layout on the web.

 ## On modern CSS layouts